How To Find Airline Partner Award Flight Availability How To Find Airline Partner Award Flight Availability

 Basics of Booking Partner Award Flights

-Can I use my miles to book any airline?
+Can I use miles to book any airline?

-No. To book a partner airline using miles, the airline you want to fly must partner with the frequent flyer program you are using to book the award.
+No. To book a partner airline using miles, the airline you want to fly must partner with the frequent flyer program you use to book the award.
 Most airline partnerships stem from the three big airline alliances: Star Alliance, SkyTeam, and Oneworld.
-However, many airlines also partner with additional airlines outside their alliance.
+However, many airlines have partnerships with airlines in different alliances and with non-alliance airlines.
 A few major airlines outside the three global alliances have built independent networks of partner airlines.

-Air Canada is a member of Star Alliance, and you can use your Aeroplan points to book flights on an impressive 47 airlines (including Air Canada itself).
-While that list obviously includes Star Alliance partners like United Airlines, it also includes Cathay Pacific — which is a Oneworld alliance member — and Emirates (not a member of any alliance).
+Air Canada is a member of Star Alliance, and you can use your Aeroplan points to book flights on nearly 50 airlines (including Air Canada itself).
+Most of these are Star Alliance partners, and this list obviously includes the likes of United Airlines, SWISS, and Lufthansa.
+However, Air Canada's partners also include Cathay Pacific — which is a Oneworld alliance member — and Emirates (not a member of any alliance).

 Related: How Many Miles Do You Need for a Free Flight?

 To book a partner award flight, the partner airline needs to have the lowest level of award space available.
-This is often referred to as saver award space.
-If the only award space you can find on the partner is standard (the award travel equivalent of blasphemy), you’ll have no luck booking a partner award via another frequent flyer program.
+This is often referred to as “saver award” space.
+If the only award space you can find on the partner is standard, you’ll have no luck booking a partner award via another frequent flyer program.

 Airlines only make a limited amount of space available at the lowest (saver) level.
 Additional seats are available for a higher price (standard awards), but those seats are typically held for the airline's own program and not shared with partners.